When: This was the third time that Jesus showed himself to his disciples after the resurrection. (vs 14)

-Jesus showed himself again to the disciples at the sea of Tiberias.
+Jesus showed himself to the disciples again at the sea of Tiberias.

-Simon Peter: I go a fishing.
+Simon Peter: I’m going fishing.

 Jesus: Children, do you have any meat?